 Set Yourself Targets

 Working towards an achievable goal will help you to remain task focused.
 Sometimes your workload may seem a little overwhelming and can stop you from really engaging with your work.
 Try breaking things down into bite size chunks and setting deadlines for each task to give you some structure to your day and help you focus on one job at a time.
+You can also try supplements that can provide you with Sharper Focus so you will be able to tackle your tasks with efficiency.

 Ditch Your Devices